What Is Low VOC Flooring And Is It As Safe As Non-Toxic Flooring?

 The Lumber Liquidators Scandal

 Lumber Liquidators is a national flooring company that buys from flooring manufacturers and sells directly to the consumer.
-From January to May 2015, they sold laminate flooring made in China.
-Unfortunately, the adhesives contained toxic levels of formaldehyde, and homeowners across the country were becoming ill from the off-gassing.
+From January to May 2015, they sold laminate flooring made in Chin The flooring was said to be "low voc vinyl flooring", but unfortunately, the adhesives contained toxic levels of formaldehyde, and homeowners across the country were becoming ill from the off-gassing.

 CBS “60 Minutes” broadcasted a stunning report about the conditions on March 2015.
 It created a consumer backlash and a federal investigation.
 The outcome was that Lumber Liquidators Holdings Inc. must pay a $33 million criminal penalty for misleading American consumers about the safety of their products.